liambrewster/liambrewster/README.md

 ## About Me

-- 🔭 I’m currently working on my final project of my Bootcamp
+- 🔭 I’m currently working learning React JS and building proejcts in this technology
-- 🌱 I’m currently learning the MERN Stack
+- 🌱 I’m currently learning the MERN Stack, so thats hwat most of my projects will cover.
-- 👯 I’m looking to collaborate on as much as possible to learn
+- 👯 I’m looking to collaborate on as much as possible to learn, very interested in oppertunites for me to learn but also contribute in anyway possible

 <h3> 🛠 &nbsp;Tech Stack</h3>